 \subsection{Realistic Data Modeling}

 To better elucidate the appropriateness of employing the EVD to fit the distribution of ${\left| {{h_{{\rm{FAS}}}}} \right|}$, we analyze this problem from a data-fitting perspective.
-Although computationally intensive, Monte Carlo simulation remains the most accurate approach for assessing the FAS performance, since it derives the channel distribution by performing probabilistic statistics on generated Monte Carlo simulation samples.
-Here, we arrange the Monte Carlo simulation samples into an observation sequence, and analyze its characteristics and distribution within the EVT framework.
+Although computationally intensive, Monte-Carlo simulations remain the most accurate approach for assessing the FAS performance, since it derives the channel distribution by performing probabilistic statistics on generated Monte-Carlo simulation samples.
+Here, we arrange the Monte-Carlo simulation samples into an observation sequence, and analyze its characteristics and distribution within the EVT framework.